Command line interface

 Show all patches of the patch queue.

 Set REVISION as patch queue parent revision.
 Do never go beyond this revision with pop.
 Use ‘HEAD’ to set your repository HEAD as parent revision.
-If HEAD is not given, show the current parent revision.
+If REVISION is NULL, it means that all revisions in the repository can be managed with git gq pop, you should only use this for unpublished repositories.
+If REVISION is not given, show the current parent revision.

 export DIRECTORY